aosbornee/DevOps-Work/interview-prep/SQL-interview-questions.md

 ## What is a Many-To-Many relationship in SQL

 ## What is a join in SQL

+- A JOIN clause is used to combine rows from two or more tables, based on a related column between them.

 ### What are the four DDL commands in SQL
 - CREATE